manuelkiessling/nodebeginnerbook-manuscript/manuscript/nodebeginner.md

 * Working with NPM and Packages
 * Object-Oriented JavaScript
 * Test-Driven Node.js Development
+* Synchronous and Asynchronous operations explained
 * Using and creating Event Emitters
 * Node.js and MySQL
 * Node.js and MongoDB

-It's already at 94 pages, and more chapters will follow soon.
+It's already at 107 pages, and more chapters will follow soon.

 The final price of the finished book will be $9.99, but as a reader and buyer of *The Node Beginner Book*, you have the opportunity to buy the new book while it